 And as for bad role models as fashion icons?
 I look to Nancy Spungen as a style influence but i’m not tempted to get a druggie boyfriend and die young.
-Sounds like a pretty poor argument to me.posted almost 5 years ago
+Sounds like a pretty poor argument to me.posted over 8 years ago

 I know right!?
-Just because you have a style icon that had a drug problem doesn’t mean to say you’re going to start doing coke or heroin!posted almost 5 years ago
+Just because you have a style icon that had a drug problem doesn’t mean to say you’re going to start doing coke or heroin!posted over 8 years ago

 Yeah, I agree.
 This article is pretty offensive.
 One of the things about the fashion world that I love is that everyone has a different style.
 And I dont understand how someone’s personal life can come into play at a time like this.

 Brittney Spears is still a huge role model for little girls and the entertainment industry doesn’t have a problem.
 She prolly has been one of the biggest train wrecks that we have seen in a while but she is being congratulated these days because she stopped being an idiot.